GreeshmanthSaiY/GreeshmanthSaiY/README.md

 ⚡ **Fun fact**:
 - I love solving algorithmic problems
-- In my free time, I experiment with 3D design and app development
+- In my free time, I read books and play outdoor games

 🔧 **Goal**:
 - Eager to contribute to innovative projects by leveraging my technical expertise in a dynamic environment